 The Department developed the Municipal Stormwater Regulation Program with input from members of the regulated community, affected governmental agencies, and the public.
-The Department established an advisory group that included representatives from the New Jersey Department of Transportation, municipalities and groups such as the New Jersey State League of Municipalities, New Jersey County Planners Association and the Association of New Jersey Environmental Commissions.
-A Best Management Practice subcommittee was also formed to assist in the development of practical best management practices for the general permits.
-This subcommittee included representatives of municipal and county public works departments, and the New Jersey Department of Transportation and other Highway Agencies.
+The Department established an advisory group that included representatives from municipalities and groups such as the New Jersey State League of Municipalities, New Jersey County Planners Association and the Association of New Jersey Environmental Commissions.
+A Best Management Practice subcommittee was also formed to assist in the development of Management practical Best Practices (BMPs) for the general permits.
+This subcommittee included representatives of municipal and county public works departments, and the New Jersey Department of Transportation and other highway agencies.